 Types Of Basti

-There are three broad categories
+There are three broad categories of basti2:

 1. Niruha Basti (Decoction Enema)